Amsterdam/lightidp/docs/index.rst

 authorization (AA) service at the heart of the city of Amsterdam's `open data services <https://api.datapunt.amsterdam.nl/api/>`_.

-The AA service authenticates users through external identity providers (IdP's), manages user permissions and creates access and refresh tokens in the form of `JSON Web Tokens <https://tools.ietf.org/html/rfc7519>`_ (JWTs).
+The AA service authenticates users through external identity providers (IdP's) and creates refresh and access tokens in the form of `JSON Web Tokens <https://tools.ietf.org/html/rfc7519>`_ (JWTs).

 About